Curious4Tech/Exchange2019-WS2022-Deploy/README.md

 # Step-by-Step Guide to Install Exchange Server 2019 on Windows Server 2022

-I'll provide you with a comprehensive guide to install Exchange Server 2019 on Windows Server 2022.
-Let me search for the most up-to-date information first.

-Now I'll search for the specific installation steps for Exchange Server 2019 on Windows Server 2022:

-Let me fetch the specific Windows Server 2022 prerequisites information:

-Based on the information I've gathered, here's a comprehensive step-by-step guide to install Exchange Server 2019 on Windows Server 2022:
+A comprehensive step-by-step guide to install Exchange Server 2019 on Windows Server 2022.

 ## Prerequisites

 1. **Hardware Requirements**
    - Processor: 64-bit processor that supports x64 architecture
-   - Memory: Minimum 128GB for production environments
+   - Memory: 8+ GB RAM (16+ GB recommended)
    - Disk space: At least 30GB for installation + appropriate storage for mailbox databases
    - File system: NTFS for all Exchange data